Troels51/hex_map_bevy/README.md

        * requires [`wasm-server-runner`]: `cargo install wasm-server-runner`
        * requires `wasm32-unknown-unknown` target: `rustup target add wasm32-unknown-unknown`
        * this will serve your app on a free port

-## How to generate Hex models
-The script batch_export under models/blender_files will generate a 3D model for each hex texture.
-Modify and run the script in blender if you modify the hex images.